postcss/postcss/API.md

 ## `Comment` node

-Represents comment between declarations or rules.
+Represents a comment between declarations or statements (rule and at-rules).
-Comments inside selectors, at-rules params, or declaration values will be stored in the raw properties.
+Comments inside selectors, at-rules parameters, or declaration values will be stored in the raw properties explained above.

 ```js
 var root    = postcss.parse('a { color: /* inner */ black; /* outer */ }');